 A key step in addressing the issues raised above is to build "industrial strength" composite models, bringing state-of-the-art component models and comprehensive, high quality data to bear on key health issues.
 The time is right for harnessing decades of advances in computer engineering, information management, optimization, statistics, and simulation technology in the service of better decision making for health.
 Splash represents an initial step along this path.

 Acknowledgements

-We thank Thomas Friderich and Robert Shull of PTV AG for providing the VISUM traffic model, Daniel Rivera for providing the BMI model, Bertram Ludäscher and colleagues at UC Davis for help with Kepler, and Leila Jalali for help in developing the first version of the composite obesity model.
+We thank Thomas Friderich and Robert Shull of PTV AG for providing the VISUM traffic model, Daniel Rivera for providing the BMI model, and Leila Jalali for help in developing the first version of the composite obesity model.